 Causes of structural unemployment

 For example, when the economy shifts from industry-based to service-based, some individuals are unemployed.
-The demand quantity may remain the same, but the quality does not meet business requirements.
-That results in unemployment.
+The demand quantity may remain the same, but the quality does not meet business requirements, resulting in unemployment.

-For example, a business asks workers who can operate computers.
-Workers with manual skills are likely to remain unemployed.
-They don’t meet the qualifications.
-Except, they take courses to improve their skills.
+For example, a business needs workers who can operate computers.
+Workers with manual skills are likely to remain unemployed because they don’t meet the qualifications unless they take courses to improve their skills.

 Causes of frictional unemployment